weiserlab/ambuj/cs4222_assignment2.md

 may result in unstable behaviour.

-If you are unable to complete the demonstration during the tutorials, you can email the Lecturer, or one of the TAs for an appointment.
+### Evalution

+We will announce details regarding submission and evaluation.

-Grading/demonstrate should be completed by XXXX.
+Grading/demonstrate should be completed by TBA.

-Late penalty is 10% per day after XXXX.
+Late penalty is 10% per day after TBA.